Phyllis Satterthwaite: World Championships finals

+Doubles (1 title)

 Personal life

 She married Clement Richard Satterthwaite on 13 April 1912.
 Satterthwaite lived in London with her husband until April 1923 when she divorced and moved to Cannes and resided on the French Riviera.
 She wrote tennis reports to magazines for a living.
 In 1928, she visited England where he was charged by the King's Bench for tax evasion.

 In 1924, she published a book titled Lawn Tennis for Women.
 The following year she published Tips for Tennis Players.